TnTech-ECE/CapstoneStarterRepo/Reports/Experimental Analysis Specifications.md

 # Experimental Analysis

 The goal of experimental analysis is to systematically evaluate how well your project meets its critical specifications, constraints, and measures of success.
-This process consists of three main stages:
+This process consists of four main stages:

 1. **Designing Experiments**
 2. **Conducting Experiments**
 3. **Analyzing Results and Drawing Conclusions**
+4. **Documenting and Tracking Components**

 After you are done with experimentation, write a report to document your findings.

 ## Designing Experiments

 Start by revisiting your conceptual design and clearly identifying the most critical requirements and success criteria impacting your project's overall goals.
 Collaborate as a team to determine these critical aspects.
-It is recommended to obtain instructor approval to confirm that these identified criteria are appropriate and sufficient for thorough evaluation.
+It is required to obtain instructor/advisor approval to confirm that these identified criteria are appropriate and sufficient for thorough evaluation.

 Clearly define the following aspects for each experiment: